FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

    - I don't know if this can be set to true per-frame to hold the repair over time progression counter, it might be able to freeze the graphic so it doesn't count down.
 - `int` `.originalPower`
 - `bool` `.bNeedsPower`
+   - True for regular systems, false for subsystems.
 - `int` `.iTempPowerCap`
 - `int` `.iTempPowerLoss`
 - `int` `.iTempDividePower`